pomo-dev/PoMo/doc/index.rst

 libPoMo
 =======
-PoMo comes with a small python package :ref:`libPoMo`.
+PoMo comes with a small python package :doc:`libPoMo`.
 It contains several modules that ease the handling of data files in fasta or variant call format (vcf).